 In terms of play, this is a real revelation and perhaps one of the most important tricks for the future of World of Warcraft.
 At the moment the level phase is like chewing gum, with World of Warcraft: Shadowlands Blizzard is finally rowing back and taking the chance to get everything back on track.
 Also clever: new characters play fans up to level ten, then they choose one of the expansions to level up to level 50 - then the jump into the afterlife follows.

 Why is that good?
 Because players can now calmly follow a story without having to worry about having to switch back halfway through an add-on.

-This is especially exciting for beginners, who can now experience all the enhancements step by step without losing touch with the endgame.
-There is one caveat for them, however.
-Anyone who starts from scratch with WoW must go to the starting area “Exiles' Reach” and complete quests in Battle for Azeroth.
+This is especially exciting for beginners, who can now gradually experience all expansions without losing touch with the endgame.
+However, there is a limitation for them.
+If you are brand new to WoW, you have to do quests in the starting area "Exiles' Reach" and in Battle for Azeroth.

 New character customization options are mandatory, but purely cosmetic changes are to be expected, such as tattoos or hairstyles.
 At that time it was an exciting announcement, but a reality for pre-orderers: allied peoples and pandaren can also become death knights.

 There will be no new classes, however, the existing ones will be extensively revised.

 Will there be raids in World of Warcraft: Shadowlands?

 Definitely.
 A World of Warcraft without raids is unthinkable.
 Of course, Shadowlands will also offer players a variety of raids and dungeons after completing the level phase: the new expansion starts with eighth instances, a raid is initially opened after a while.

 It is important that four of the instances can already be visited by players during the level phase, but the other half is only accessible after the maximum level has been reached.
 In addition, the Schlund is a classic endgame zone with one or the other challenge.